 So you can get to and from the city (and your family lunch) without spending a penny.

 Finding a designated driver on Christmas Day and New Year's Eve is not an easy feat — nan is stuck into the boozy pud, dad has pulled a dusty one out of the cellar and you don't really want to carpool with that weird uncle.
 Public Transport Victoria understands and is easing the pain of commuting on the two big days (slightly) by offering all public transport for free.

-Over Christmas Day, all trains, trams, buses and V/line services will be free from 3am on Wednesday, December 25, till 3am on Thursday, December 26.
-All public transport services will be running on the regular public holiday timetable with Night Network services running throughout the night.
+Over Christmas Day, all trains, trams, buses and V/line services will be free from 3am on Saturday, December 25, till 3am on Sunday, December 26.
+All public transport services will be running on the regular public holiday timetable.
 If you are planning to catch a reserved V/line service you still need to book ahead but you'll be provided your ticket free of charge.

-On both days, you won't need to touch on (or be carrying) your Myki — if you do, you won't be charged — but you will need to wear a face mask.
+On both days, you won't need to touch on (or be carrying) your Myki — if you do, you won't be charged.
+You do still need to check in, though, and wear a mask.

-Published on December 17, 2020 by Samantha Teague
+Published on December 15, 2021 by Concrete Playground